 Florence is a PhD student in the Centre for Maternal and Child Health.
 Florence joined in October 2016 on three year funded PhD studentship with the Worshipful Company of Saddlers.
 Florence is a registered midwife.
 The last position held by her was as a lead midwife of a birth centre at a NHS Trust.

-Florence is into her 5th at City and her research aims to understand facilitators and barriesr to the implemenation of a physiological approach in obstetric setting.
+Florence is into her 6th at City and her research aims to understand the influences of facilitators and barriers on the implementation of a physiological approach in obstetric setting.
+She explores these influences at an organisational leadership, professional groups and individual levels.

 - Physiological Birth